 Joomla!
 Contact Form Spam and Slow VPS Tech Support

-Four and a half hours later, a staff member replied and told me they had received abuse reports of spam originating from my server so they blocked port 25.
+Four and a half hours later, a staff member replied and told me they had received abuse reports of spam originating from my server so they blocked port 25 (though they actually blocked all traffic to/from my server).
 This was helpful and I quickly found the origin of the spam.
-I appreciate how promptly they respond to abuse complaints, but the way they handled it (taking my entire server offline instead of simply blocking outgoing port 25 and being very slow to respond to my support requests) made the whole thing more painful than necessary.
+I appreciate how promptly they respond to abuse complaints, but the way they handled it (taking my entire server offline instead of simply blocking outgoing port 25 and being rather slow to respond to my support requests) made the whole thing more painful than necessary.

 The spam was coming from a contact form on a client’s website which allowed users to request a copy of the message, so spam bots were taking advantage of that to send spam (some short Chinese language message) to arbitrary email addresses.